BrightspaceUI/intl/README.md

 Options:

 - **locale**: see [overriding locale data](#Overriding Locale Data)
-- **decimalPlaces**: Change the default maximum amount of decimal places to include in the result (Default: 2)
+- **maximumFractionDigits**: Change the default maximum amount of decimal places to include in the result (Default: 2)

 To format a file size, call the `formatFileSize` method: